 Federal Perkins Loan (Perkins) - Formerly National Direct/Defense Student Loan

 Eligibility for this need-based campus-based federal loan program is determined upon submission of the FAFSA and federal funds awarded to Linfield.
+A loan is money that requires repayment with interest.
 Perkins is awarded to students with exceptional financial need as defined by the Office of Financial Aid.
 The maximum amount an undergraduate may borrow per award year is up to $5,500.
 A student may borrow up to an aggregate loan limit of:

 A $11,000 for any student who has not completed two academic years of undergraduate work.

 B.$27,500 for an undergraduate student who has completed two academic years and is pursuing a bachelor’s degree (this total includes any amount borrowed under the Perkins program for the first two years of study).

 Repayment begins nine months after the student graduates or leaves school for other reasons.
 Up to ten years are allowed to pay back the loan.
 During the repayment period students are charged five percent interest on the unpaid balance of the loan principal.
 No payments are required for up to three years while a student serves in the Armed Forces, in the Peace Corps, VISTA, or any similar non-profit organization, such as a Public Health Service Officer, or while the borrower is totally, temporarily disabled.
 Repayment may be deferred up to two years if the student is engaged in an internship required before entering a profession.

 There are loan cancellation provisions for borrowers who go into certain fields of teaching, the Peace Corps, specified military duty or law enforcement.